Blosc/python-blosc/ANNOUNCE.rst

 =============================
-Announcing python-blosc 1.7.0
+Announcing python-blosc 1.8.0
 =============================

 What is new?
 ============

-This is a maintenance release which takes care of several housekeepting tasks.
-Support for older versions of Python (2.6 and 3.3) has been removed from the codebase.
-A new version of C-Blosc (1.5.1) that now passes all unit and integration tests across all supported platforms has been included.
-Finally, a the vendored cpuinfo.py has been upgraded and the automatic tests on Windows via Appveyor have been upgraded to include a larger variety of Windows/Python combinations.

-A big thank you goes out to Daniel Stender from the Debian project for his continued efforts to package the Blosc stack -- including python-blosc -- for Debian.
-This also means it is likely that a recent version of python-blosc will be included in Buster.
+This is a maintenance and fetaure release.
+A regression affecting windows users has been fixed by Robert McLeod and support for older C compilers has been contributed by Nicholas Devenish.
+Also, c-blosc v1.16.2 has been included and support for the new `cbuffer_validate` is included.
+Lastly there have been several minor improvements and cleanups as usual.

 For more info, you can have a look at the release notes in: